nerdgeschoss/shimmer/README.md

 ```

 Then, if there are specific cops you want to use in the specific project you are working on, you still can easily add them.
 But at least, the base configuration is shared between projects and is itself as close to _StandardRB_ as possible.

+Since _Shimmer_ uses the newer plugin syntax to load extensions (refer to [the documentation](https://docs.rubocop.org/rubocop/latest/plugins.html)), gems that use _Shimmer_ must depend on _RuboCop_ 1.72 or later.

 ### Static File Serving